SuperioOne/endpoint_proxy/README.md

       used.
     - `default_body` (optional): The default request body to use if one is not provided in the incoming request.
     - `headers` (optional): A list of objects representing headers to be added to the request.
-    - `query` (optional): A list of objects representing query parameters to be added to the request.
+    - `query` (optional): A list of objects representing query parameters to be added to the request if one is not provided in the incoming request.

 > `target_method` and `method` properties are case-sensitive and accepts the following **lowercase** HTTP
 > verbs; `get`, `post`, `put`, `delete`, `head` and `patch`.